9 Best Ways to Find a UK Clothing Manufacturer

 4. Check out a reputable directories of clothing manufacturers

-Whilst visiting a trade show to find manufacturers would be the ideal way to go, sometimes you just need to find a UK clothing manufacturer sooner rather than later.
+Whilst visiting a trade show to find clothing manufacturers for small business would be the ideal way to go, sometimes you just need to find a UK clothing manufacturer sooner rather than later.
 This is where directories of manufacturers and suppliers can come in handy.

 At Make it British we have a directory of our members, many of whom are UK clothing manufacturers.
 You can find our directory here.